axxeerick/famelo/content/home/info.md

 2. P2 question
 3. P3 question

-We coduct households surveys in Mexico, Mozambique, and Nepal...
+We conduct households surveys in Mexico, Mozambique, and Nepal...